jimib/utility-scripts/release/README.md

 ```
 yarn release
 ```
-The nice thing is on release it gives you commands required to update your projects with this dependency
+The nice thing is on release it gives you a list of options for updating your projects with this dependency